mosthustleanddesire/hustle_desire/_posts/2019-05-08-melancholy.markdown

 You are alone.
 Your bedding whitens with cold.
 Deeper grows the night.
 The heavens heavy in cloud.
 With resonate hammering blood pounds against the heart,
-and beyond the ravines the forest continues out of sight...
+and beyond ravines the forest continues out of sight...

 --------------------------------------
-*From Andrei Platonov's* Blue Depths.
+*From Andrei Platonov's* Blue Depths, *part two, translated with the graciousness of Dmitri Manin*

 ![Book and lamp](https://live.staticflickr.com/65535/32857670307_2db8a0284f_k.jpg)